Natalie Ogbourne

-After a summer of working in Yellowstone and close to forty years of near-annual visits to the park, a trip to Yellowstone feels like going home.
+After a summer of working in Yellowstone and four decades of annual visits to the park, a trip to Yellowstone feels like going home.
 This is at once a blessing and a curse.
 With so many places to revisit, check in on, and catch up with, it’s hard to branch out to new things.
-Here are a few of my favorite Yellowstone stops.
+That said, I’d like to few of my favorite Yellowstone stops.

 My favorites are simple.
 They represent Yellowstone and what draws me back, again and again.
 They are water, wildlife, and wilderness.
 Without them, a visit to Yellowstone would feel incomplete.

-- A drive along the shore of Yellowstone Lake—stopping at whichever of the many pull-offs that suits you.
+3. A drive along the shore of Yellowstone Lakestopping at whichever of the many pull-offs that suits you.

 happy trails ~ Natalie 🥾